-© Copy options: Copies data of all the options into the clipboard for further use.
+Copy options: Copies data of all the options into the clipboard for further use.

-Paste options: Copies or inserts previously Copied option data back into the table.
+- Paste options: Copies or inserts previously Copied option data back into the table.
 The position where each option's data is pasted into the table is determined from option names.
 Suppose an option named "Opt" has been previously copied into the clipboard.
 If "Opt" exists in the current table, then the paste command replaces all its data.
-Otherwise, a new option "Opt" is created.
+Otherwise, a new option "Opt" is created. - Find...: Opens the same window as on the Model Page in which you can define a text to be searched for in the data table.